TheRenegadeCoder/sample-programs/docs/projects/insertion-sort/index.md

 ### Examples

-In the examples below, each row is a single pass through all elements in the unsorted list.
-The element in __bold__ is the one that will be moved to the sorted list after the pass.

-### Examples: Single list

 In the examples below, each row inserts the element from the main pointer into the front of the list and moves the main pointer to the next element.
 The element in __bold__ is the main pointer.